greeneg/classifier/README.md

-# classifier
+# Puppet Classifier
-A Puppet ENC and management system
+A Puppet ENC and Management System